-Join us on an exciting photo expedition through Svalbard’s spectacular polar landscapes!
+Join us on an exciting expedition through Svalbard’s spectacular polar landscapes!
 Our classic and intimate 12-passenger ship, M/S Stockholm, will be your home for some unforgettable days.
-With nature photographer Magnus Martinsson by your side, you’ll have the opportunity to explore one of the world’s most fascinating photography destinations.
+With nature photographer Magnus Martinsson by your side, you who would like have the chance to explore one of the world’s most fascinating destinations.

 Svalbard offers fairy-tale landscapes with shimmering glaciers, stunning fjords, and dramatic mountain ranges, as well as an abundance of wildlife – from large walrus colonies and curious Arctic foxes to the majestic polar bear.
 As autumn arrives, the tundra is painted in warm hues, and the sun sinks lower on the horizon, casting a soft, golden light – perfect for capturing nature’s magic through the lens.
 With a bit of luck, we may even be treated to magnificent sunsets.